sigsum/sigsum/proposals/2022-09-rate-limit-separation.md

 From this key, the submitter creates an authentication token by simply signing the target log's key hash.
-The namespace for this signature is "submit_token:v0@sigsum.org".
-(Possible extension: Also include a random nonce/salt, to make it possible to replace token without replacing the key).
+The namespace for this signature is "submit-token:v0@sigsum.org".

 ## Custom HTTP header

-When rate-limiting is required by the log, the submitter adds a custom HTTP header to the request, "sigsum-submitter:", followed by the domain name where the key is registered, a space, and the hex-encoded token/signature.
-The log can then lookup the public key in DNS, and verify the signature (if there are multiple keys in DNS, the log will try them all up to a limit of, e.g., 10 keys.
+When rate-limiting is required by the log, the submitter adds a custom HTTP header to the request, "sigsum-token:", followed by the domain name where the key is registered, a space, and the hex-encoded token/signature.
+The log can then lookup the public key in DNS, and verify the signature.
+If there are multiple keys in DNS, the log should try them all up to an implementation-dependent limit (we tentatively recommend that implementations should support at least 10 keys, to support key rotation and some flexibility in key management).
 If the signature is valid for any of those keys it is accepted, and rate limit is applied on the domain, e.g., using https://publicsuffix.org/list/ to identify the appropriate "registered domain".

-Possible variants: Include the public key in the header, and store key hash only in DNS.
-I see no clear benefit of doing that (but there would be a size issue if we were using other types of signatures than ed25519, with larger public keys).
-A salt/nonce could be added to the generated token, and published in DNS together with the key.
-That would make it possible to revoke a token without also rotating the rate-limit key pair.

 ## Modification to tree_leaf